Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 **TanStack Router** — a newer alternative with stronger TypeScript support and type-safe route parameters.
 More setup, but increasingly popular in TypeScript-first projects.

 **What to use for PostKit:** React Router is the practical choice.
 It is the most documented, the most searched, and the one AI tools have the most training data on.

+> Interesting that AI calls out "the one AI tools have the most training data on"

 Install:
 ```bash